Virtigox/Local-AI/README.md

 +-----------------------------------------------------------------------------+
 ```

-## Configuring GPU resources in `docker-compose.yml`
+## Step 2: Configuring GPU resources in `docker-compose.yml`

 **For NIVIDIA GPU (CUDA)**
-> Depending on system's GPU(NVIDIA, AMD, AMD, or no GPU), may need to adjust the `docker-compose.yml`
+> Depending on system's GPU(NVIDIA, AMD, or no GPU), may need to adjust the `docker-compose.yml`
 ```
 services:
   ollama: